 Mt.
 Vernon Movies: As the sun sets over its East Square, Mount Vernon Place will host a monthly movie from June to August.
 In your own corner of Baltimore, this park is a perfect place to set up a picnic blanket or pull out the lawn chairs.
 Plus, popcorn is free.
 This summer, stay tuned for Baltimore-based STEP, action-packed Wonder Woman, or Coco.
 699 Washington Place, Free, Times Vary, 410-962-5070

-Federal Hill Flicks: In partnership with the American Visionary Art Museum, Flicks From The Hill features outdoor movies every Thursday night during July and August.
+Federal Hill Flicks: The American Visionary Art Museum features outdoor movies every Thursday night during July and August.
 The Hughes Family Outdoor Theater takes it to the next level, with a 30-foot screen that you just can’t miss.
 Come early for free admission to the museum before the main feature at 9 p.m.
 Follow the theme of mystery madness with Clue, Sherlock Holmes, Hidden Figures, or more.
 800 Key Highway, Baltimore Inner Harbor, Free, 9 p.m., 410-244-1900

 Metro Centre Movies: At the crossroads of urban and suburban, Metro Centre at Owings Mills has a prime plaza for playing summer favorites.
 Every month, head to the mixed-used development to catch critically acclaimed options like Michael Gracey’s The Greatest Showman, or Wes Anderson’s Isle of Dogs.
 10309 Grand Central Ave., Owings Mills, Free, 8:30 p.m., 410-581-2520